raid-guild/RIPs/PROPOSALS/rip-25-monstermaps.md

 By Friday night the community was in full swing. the emergent nature of this project was creating a ton of amazing ideas.

-By Monday night we have a active discord,
+By Monday night
+* an active discord
 * 6 quests and 2 narratives that build on collective story telling and emergent game design (blockchain DnD).
 * A front end built and ready to be deployed
 * a subgraph in the works
+* design system in the works
 * 2 daohaus sub daos have formed (the artists of the realm and the cartographers guild)
 * 20% of total supply of NFTs have already been minted, even with the crazy gas prices of late